ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/05_cluster-computing.md

 $ mkdir log
 ```

 With that done, you're ready to submit the script.
+You do so from the head
+node.

 ```
 $ sbatch beacon.sh